Contact Sales

 Measuring student retention therefore can be complex.
 There are many ways this can be done.
 One of the biggest ways to achieve this is through collecting data from numerous sources.
 But, to implement this successfully it is crucial all this information can be found and monitored in one place.
 This in turn, will make it easier to measure, report, and evidence the impact of your student retention strategies to identify what services need improving.

 Investing in our social prescribing software allows you to report all this information in one place to save time re-inputting data across numerous spreadsheets and forms.
-Here you can get a fully centralised view on the impact of adopting a social prescribing model to better faciliatate your student retention strategies.
+Here you can get a fully centralised view on the impact of adopting a social prescribing model to better facilitate your student retention strategies.

 Download our social prescribing in university guide today to find out how much money you could save by improving your dropout rates by 20%.

-Contact us and we can show you firsthand how our social prescribing software can offer your institution a succinct way to track and monitor all your data to demonstrate the impact and value your student wellbeing programs provide your students.
+Contact us and we can show you first-hand how our social prescribing software can offer your institution a succinct way to track and monitor all your data to demonstrate the impact and value your student wellbeing programs provide your students.